msampathkumar/datadriven/Project Submission.md

 ## Data Exploration

-Test & Train data sets consists of 39 columns to predict 1 multi-labeled column.
-The shape of data set is 59400 rows with 39 columns and test data set consists of 14850 rows with 39 columns.
+Test & Train data sets consists of 39 columns each with 59400 rows and  14850 rows respectively, to predict 1 multi-labeled column.

-Here is a simple analysis of data the columns.
+Here is some simple analysis of columns along with some sample d.
 As the input data mostly consists of categorical data, for each we have also taken unique groups counts (or value counts) and plotted in horizontal bar charts for easy read.

+__Description of the Features__

 |Index|Column Name|Unique Values|Sample Data|
 |-----|-----------|-------------|-----------|